How to Purchase Labels? A Cost-Effective Approach Using Active Learning Markets: Introducing active learning markets

 \revised{Although the simplified structure in \eqref{analyst_problem_relax} superficially resembles a knapsack formulation, applying knapsack algorithms directly is infeasible in our setting.
 Knapsack methods—exact, approximate, or heuristic \citep{martello1990knapsack, bourdache2019active}—all require that the utilities of all items be known in advance.
 In our context, these utilities correspond to the realised improvement from labeling each point, which can only be observed after the label has been purchased.
 This makes classical knapsack approaches unsuitable for strategic and limited label acquisition.
-Moreover, even if approximate utilities were available, the combinatorial nature of the problem combined with the scale of modern datasets renders exact solvers and approximation schemes computationally burdensome.
-In contrast, active learning provides a scalable and adaptive alternative: it uses estimators of label utility that can be updated as labels are acquired, without requiring all labels to be observed upfront \citep{cacciarelli_active_2024}.
-While knapsack algorithms offer strong optimality guarantees when item utilities are fully known, this assumption is unrealistic here.
+Moreover, even if approximate utilities were available, the combinatorial nature of the problem combined with the scale of modern datasets renders exact solvers and approximation schemes computationally burdensome. \minorrev{Nevertheless, to provide a reference baseline, we later report a greedy knapsack-style heuristic (GK) that ranks candidates using ex-ante proxies rather than realised utilities; it is therefore not a direct knapsack solution to \eqref{analyst_problem_relax} and offers no optimality guarantee. }In contrast, active learning provides a scalable and adaptive alternative: it uses estimators of label utility that can be updated as labels are acquired, without requiring all labels to be observed upfront \citep{cacciarelli_active_2024}.
 Active learning trades global optimality guarantees for adaptability and computational feasibility, making it more practical for real-world large-scale label acquisition tasks.}